-Parental consent to administer the 'school inhaler' will be gained when the pupil joins the school using Template 2 for asthmatics.
+Parental consent to administer the 'school inhaler and/or auto-injector' will be gained when the pupil joins the school using Template 2 for asthmatics and Templates 3, 4, 5 and 6 for anaphylaxis (Appendix 1).
 The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

-Instructions for calling an ambulance are displayed prominently by the telephone in the school office and First Aid Room.
+Instructions for calling an ambulance are displayed prominently by the telephone in the insert location(s).
+(Appendix 2 Template G)